chimericalidea/openzipkin.github.io/pages/architecture.md

 ---

 These are the components that make up a fully fledged tracing system.
+Spans must be transported from the services being traced to Zipkin collectors.
+There are two primary transports: Scribe and Kafka.
+Scribe is depicted.

 ![Architecture overview]({{ site.github.url }}/public/img/architecture-0.png)